Impact of the COVID-19 pandemic on the meat industry in the United States

 The meat industry has been severely affected by the COVID-19 pandemic in the United States.
-Outbreaks of the virus have taken place in factories operated by the meat packing industry and the poultry processing industry.
+Outbreaks of the virus took place in factories operated by the meat packing industry and the poultry processing industry.
 These outbreaks affected dozens of plants, leading to closures of some factories and disruption of others, and posed a significant threat to the meat supply in the United States.
-By April 27, 2020, there were at least 115 facilities with cases across 23 states, and at least 4,913 workers diagnosed positive with COVID-19, or approximately 3percent of the workforce, with 20 deaths reported.

-By May 5, 2020, over 10,000 meatpacking plant workers in 29 states and working at 170 plants had tested positive for the coronavirus.
-At least 45 of those meat industry workers had died.
-As of May 20, at least 15,300 workers were infected with COVID-19 at 192 different meatpacking plants in the United States, based on ongoing reporting by the Midwest Center for Investigative Reporting and USA Today.
-At least 63 of those workers have died from the disease.
+The damage the COVID-19 pandemic brought to the meatpacking industry was unexpected and resulted in a sharp reduction of meat processing and capacity reduction of meatpacking companies.

-By June 6, 2020, at least 20,400 COVID-19 infections were recorded in 216 meatpacking plants in 33 states, according to analysis by the Midwest Center for Investigative Reporting, in cooperation with USA Today.
-At least 91 workers have died.
-By July 10, the CDC reported 239 facilities with 16,233 confirmed cases and 86 deaths.
-By September 13, at least 42,534 workers at meatpacking plants had contracted the coronavirus, and at least 203 had died.
+By September 13, 2020, at least 42,534 workers at meatpacking plants had contracted the coronavirus, and at least 203 had died.
 COVID-19 cases had been discovered in at least 494 meatpacking plants.

 Background

-The United States meat industry is worth $213 billion.
-The country's meatpacking industry employs 474,000 workers, of whom 194,000 are categorized as frontline meatpacking workers in slaughterhouses and processing plants.
-44.4% of meatpacking workers are Hispanic, and 25.2% are Black.
-51.5% of the frontline meatpacking workers are immigrants, compared to 17% of the general workforce in the United States.
+The United States meat industry was worth $213 billion in 2020.
+The meatpacking industry employed 474,000 workers, of whom 194,000 were categorized as frontline meatpacking workers in slaughterhouses and processing plants.
+44.4% of meatpacking workers were Hispanic, and 25.2% were Black.
+51.5% of the frontline meatpacking workers were immigrants, compared to 17% of the general workforce in the United States.
 Before the pandemic, the United States pork industry was expanding, with a 12% increase in pork processing from 2017 to 2019.

-According to a 2016 report by the federal Government Accountability Office (GAO) illnesses among meat and poultry workers were relatively high compared with other manufacturing sector workers, even before the pandemic began; meat and poultry workers were also less likely to report illness because of fear of job loss.
+According to a 2016 report by the federal Government Accountability Office (GAO), illnesses among meat and poultry workers were relatively high compared with other manufacturing sector workers, even before the pandemic began; meat and poultry workers were also less likely to report illness because of fear of job loss.
 Employees work close together in plants, making social distancing "virtually impossible" according to a Food & Water Watch spokesperson.
-The CDC guidelines recommending routine sanitation and social distancing measures have been criticized by workers and managers alike as "non-enforceable".

-In April 2020, however, the United States Department of Agriculture (USDA) relaxed protections at 15 poultry plants by allowing an increase in poultry production speeds that the United Food and Commercial Workers International Union said would lead to more crowded working conditions and greater risk of transmitting COVID-19.
+CDC guidelines recommending routine sanitation and social distancing measures were criticized by workers and managers alike as "non-enforceable".
+In April 2020, the United States Department of Agriculture (USDA) relaxed protections at 15 poultry plants by allowing an increase in poultry production speeds, which the United Food and Commercial Workers International Union said would lead to more crowded working conditions and greater risk of transmitting COVID-19.